TheJondar/interview-project/readme.txt

 •	View Search Results
 	o	Display domains, total, personal and generic email counts for each domain of the search
 •	Logout

+Host Solution
+•	If possible, please provide a URL to a working demo of the solution with login information for review when completed